Who is Kathleen Sebelius?

-Kathleen Sebelius is the head of Health and Human Services.
-She is resigning from that position on Friday, after overseeing the botched rollout of healthcare.gov.
+Kathleen Sebelius was head of Health and Human Services.
+She resigned from that position in 2014, after overseeing the botched rollout of healthcare.gov.

 Sebelius joined the Obama administration in 2009 after serving as governor of Kansas.
 Previously, she was the top insurance regulator in Kansas, so she came to the job with a lot of health policy background.